harvzor/portfolio/data/blog/favourite-youtube-channels.md

 #### [TechLinked](https://www.youtube.com/channel/UCeeFfhMcJa1kjtfZAGskOCA)

-A spin off from Linus Tech Tips, techlinked releases 3 videos a week which briefly explain what new things have happened with tech.
+A spin off from Linus Tech Tips, TechLinked releases 3 videos a week which briefly explain what new things have happened with tech.

 [Apple's Reign is OVER!](https://www.youtube.com/watch?v=RAFBTM3Wwxo)